Financial-Times/origami/README.md

 `transformError` is run before `filterError`.

-Note: this may onky be configured through the `init` method, it will report an `Error` and continue without transforms enabled if this is configured declaratively.
+Note: this may only be configured through the `init` method, it will report an `Error` and continue without transforms enabled if this is configured declaratively.